Is Snap Inc. (NYSE:SNAP) stock a better investment at this time?

 Sponsored

-Additionally, it is important to take into account SNAP stock ratios, including its price-to-sales ratio, which is 3.25 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 108.20.
-SNAP’s price to book ratio for the most recent quarter was 5.23, resulting in an 3.37 price to cash per share for the period.
+Further, it is important to consider SNAP stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.44.Likewise, its price to free cash flow for the last twelve months stands at 114.81.
+SNAP’s price to book ratio for the most recent quarter was 5.67, resulting in an 3.58 price to cash per share for the period.

 How does Snap Inc. (SNAP) stock rate among analysts?
 Buy, sell, or hold?